Spring hiking: 7 national parks made for wildflowers, big views, and blue-sky miles

 Valley View Overlook (short and scenic) is great if you want sunset magic without committing to a long hike.
 This is the kind of “small effort, huge payoff” trail that makes spring hiking feel easy.

-Tip: Despite mild spring temperatures, Arizona's sun can be intense.
+Tip: Arizona's sun can be intense.
 Bring more water than you think you'll need.

 The Desert View Trail (1.2-mile loop) is great “first taste” of Organ Pipe, this loop is short, accessible, and packed with desert plants—ideal for wildflower season.